skypanther/inkywhat/README.md

 13. `sudo apt-get install libopenblas-dev`
 14. `cd inky`
 15. `pip install -r requirements-examples.txt`
-16. Run an Inky wHat sample to be sure your display is working as you expect
+16. Run an Inky wHAT sample to be sure your display is working as you expect.
 17. `cd ~/inkywhat`
 18. Install the required Python dependencies with `pip install -r requirements.txt`
 19. Rename config_sample.py to config.py
 20. In the Weather.gov section, enter your station ID, grid x/y, your email address, and your application's name.
-21. In the Visual Crossing section, enter your city name and two-letter state, and your API key
+21. In the Visual Crossing section, enter your city name and two-letter state, and your API key.
 22. In the Ambient Weather section, enter your station's MAC address, your API key, and your application key.
 23. Save the file.
 24. Run `python main.py`

 The frequency of API requests is also configurable.
-The default values are chosen a) to reflect that the Inky wHat display takes many seconds to refresh and has a limited lifespan of refreshes, b) to be nice to the API providers, and c) to pull data at a rate reasonable to how often it changes.
+However, the default values are chosen a) to reflect that the Inky wHAT display takes many seconds to refresh and has a limited lifespan of refreshes, b) to be nice to the API providers, and c) to pull data at a rate reasonable to how often it changes.
 For example, the moon phase will not change significantly over short periods of time.
 So, the default Visual Crossing API calls are every 2 hours.
 Likewise, forecast data doesn't change too frequently, so that's fetched every 10 mins.
 Current conditions change by the second.
 However, remember the e-ink display can't refresh quickly.
-So, the default is every minute.
+So, the default is every 2 minutes.

 ### Weather icons